chenxingqiang/secret-learn/doc/modules/clustering.rst

    :align: center
    :scale: 50

-   A comparison of the clustering algorithms in jax-sklearn
+   A comparison of the clustering algorithms in secret-learn

 .. list-table::